About the Center

 Apex Systems, which was acquired by ASGN Incorporated in 2012, has trailing 12-month revenue of more than $1 billion.
 In 2013, it placed more than 20,000 professionals while serving more than 1,200 clients across a variety of industries.

 They say it takes a village to raise a startup.
 And the Apex Center is no different.
-Beginning in 2014, motivated by a simple vision to create a University-wide platform for entrepreneurship, our Founder’s Circle consists of alumni highly committed to launching the Center on a trajectory for rapid growth.
-In 2018, the Apex Center was named one of the best emerging entrepreneurship centers globally by GCEC (the Global Consortium of Entrepreneurship Centers).
+Beginning in 2014, motivated by a simple vision to create a University-wide platform for entrepreneurship, our Advisory Board and Venture Mentors consist of alumni highly committed to supporting student founders and launching the Center on a trajectory for rapid growth.

 “From their personal experience, these four donors have shown how you can be successful entrepreneurs, and I’m delighted they want to share what they’ve learned, inspire others and be models for current students, faculty and alumni.
 This gift ensures that our Center is a long-term success and has the resources to transform entrepreneurship at Virginia Tech and beyond.”